-1. Start with the assumption that what you’re hearing or reading may not be correct until proven otherwise.
+- Start with the assumption that, until proven otherwise, everything you hear or read is probably not correct.
 This is especially true if you’re dealing with stories, observations, and advertisements.
-Case in point: During one of my classes, a participant brought in a “scientific article” to show the benefits of consuming vegetable oil.
-The small print at the bottom of the article clearly revealed that the content was sponsored by Wesson; what she had brought in was a full-page advertisement wrought with marketing messages.
+During one of my classes, a participant brought in a “scientific article” to show the benefits of consuming vegetable oil.
+The small print at the bottom of the article revealed the content was sponsored by Wesson.
+What she had brought in was a full-page advertisement wrought with marketing messages.
 Another area of concern is the misreporting of study results by the media to attract attention.
 I have a file folder labeled “sensationalized headlines” with articles and news reports proven to be outlandishly misleading.
 This brings us to tip number two:

-2. Who is making the claim or funding the study?
-Drug companies, the dairy industry, food and supplement manufacturers, and agricultural groups all sponsor research – with which can come a big conflict of interest.
-First rule of thumb with research: Look for independently funded studies – independent of industry or groups who stand to profit.
+- Who is making the claim or funding the study?
+Drug and supplement companies; the meat, dairy, and sugar industries; processed food manufacturers; and agricultural groups all sponsor research—which inherently comes with a big conflict of interest.
+First rule of thumb with research: Look for independently funded studies conducted apart from industry or groups who stand to profit.
 Follow the money.

-3. Wikipedia, health blogs, diet book author’s websites, national disease groups and even the government are not the best sources of diet and health information.
-Because health is a scientific endeavor, even the opinions and observations of well-meaning health care professionals should not be fully relied upon to reach accurate conclusions about diet and health since most healthcare professionals are not trained in nutrition.[i]
-According to Dr. Pam Popper of Wellness Forum Health, the best sources of health information are medical and scientific journals and independent researchers who document their findings with valid science.
+- Look in the right places.
+Blogs, author websites, Wikipedia, national disease groups, and the government are not the best sources of diet and health information.
+Even the opinions of well-meaning healthcare professionals should not be fully relied upon to reach accurate conclusions about diet and health since most healthcare professionals are not trained in nutrition.[i]
+According to Dr. Pam Popper of Wellness Forum Health, the best sources of health information are medical and scientific journals as well as independent researchers who document their findings with valid science.

-4. Don’t be convinced by just one study.
+- Don’t be convinced by just one study.
 A study can be found to support any possible position.
 The preponderance of evidence is what matters; in other words, it’s important to look at the greater weight of evidence supported by many credible sources.
-For example, there may be 48 studies showing that butter is a health food, but 420 studies showing that it’s detrimental to health.
-There are independent groups that make it a priority to dig into these studies and report the actual unbiased findings.
+For example, if nineteen studies show coffee creamer is a healthy food, but 220 studies show the opposite, rely on the greater weight of evidence.
+Avoid the creamer.